More blowout profit from tech companies push S&P 500 higher

-NEW YORK (AP) — More blowout profit reports from big tech companies are pushing the S&P 500 toward another record on Wednesday.
+More blowout profit reports from big tech companies are pushing the S&P 500 toward another record Wednesday.

-The benchmark index was up 0.7% in midday trading, even though most of the stocks within it were falling, and tech stocks accounted for the lion's share of the gains.
+The benchmark index was up 0.8% in afternoon trading, even though most of the stocks within it were falling.
+Technology stocks accounted for the lion's share of the gains, outweighing losses in health care, utilities, energy and other sectors.

 The S&P 500 has returned to a record high, and its movements have remained almost relentlessly upward in recent weeks, but momentum has slowed.
 Recent data reports have shown a mixed picture on the economy, where activity has largely slowed following its initial rebound from its plummet into recession.